Being the caregiver for a loved one with GVHD is not an easy task.

 Some learn new ways of problem-solving or make new friendships.
 Many describe changes in their perspective and have a new appreciation for life.

-Watch the video GVHD Caregivers: Building Resilience for the Road to Recovery.
+Watch the video GVHD Caregivers are Patients, Too.
 Click here to read a transcript of the video.

 If you use social media, learn more about living with graft-versus-host disease and advances in treatment at #GVHD.
 Connect with others and show your support for GVHD patients.